hcpty/representation-management/README.md

 # Readme
-Architecture style of World Wide Web.
+Architecture style of the World Wide Web.

 ### Representation Storage, Management and Transfer